openphacts/ops-docker/README.md

 and `docker-compose` commands without using `sudo`.
 Note that this would effectively be giving your user privileged `root` access to the host machine._

-## Disk space for Docker
+### Disk space for Docker

-You will need about 100 GB of disk space for the Open PHACTS Docker containers and data.
+You will need about 150 GB of disk space for the Open PHACTS Docker containers and data.
 Check on the docker host:

     sudo df -h /var/lib/docker/

-If you do not have enough space on the right permission, you might want to edit `-volumes` in `docker-compose.yml`, or simply do the equivalent of:
+If you do not have enough space on the right permission, you might want to edit the `-volumes` sections in `docker-compose.yml` to use alternative folders for the most disk hungry containers.
+Note that you still need about 15 GB of disk space in `/var/lib/docker` for the downloaded Docker images.

+Another simpler option is to do the equivalent of:

     sudo service docker stop
     sudo mv /var/lib/docker /bigdisk/